Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Evaluations

-\ding{184} \textit{Standard Performance Evaluation}, we employe the MM-Vet benchmark, which includes several key capabilities of LVLMs.
-We compute MM-Vet score to quantify the general performance of the LVLM with different defense methods.
-Given the MM-Vet test dataset $D_\text{vet}$ and the evaluator $\mathcal{H}$.
-The MM-Vet score is defined as follows: Without loss of generality, for all the aforementioned evaluations, we use GPT-4o to evaluate.
-For the standard performance evaluation, akin to the MM-Vet benchmark, we utilize GPT-4 for the assessment.
-See Appendix \ref{appendix:evaluation} for more details.\\ \textbf{Implementation Details.} We first filtered out adversarial samples that successfully attacked the original model across all datasets thereby creating six adversarial sample datasets for evaluation. \emph{E.g.,} in MM-SafetyBench, we collected 264 samples for Qwen-VL-Plus, 96 for GPT-4o-Mini, and 145 for Gemini-1.5-Flash. \\ As for baseline methods, we employ GPT-4o-Mini as the safety checker for both MLLM-Protector and ECSO.
+As for baseline methods, we employed GPT-4o-Mini as the safety checker for both MLLM-Protector and ECSO.
 For SmoothVLM, we set the perturbation rate at $20$\%, which performs best in its original paper and uses $10$ LVLMs for majority voting.
 For DPS and LS-DPS, we generated three partial image copies using center-cropping, random-cropping, and adaptive cropping strategies.
 Center-cropping extracts a half-size image from the center of the original, random-cropping extracts $1/4$ to $1/2$ size images from random locations, and adaptive cropping employs LVLM to extract the main objects from the image.
-Please see more details in Appendix \ref{appendix:implementation}.
+Furthermore, we choose random-cropping as the standard method to provide more detailed comparisons, referred to as `Standard'.
+Please see more implementation details in Appendix \ref{appendix:implementation}.